dennisXZX/web-developer-notes/Performance.md

 - Load style tag in the <head> and script right before </body>

 - Use `<script async>` to load JS file asynchronously.
-These scripts should not modify DOM because there is no guarantee when they will be loaded.
+These scripts should not modify DOM, such as Google Analytics script, because there is no guarantee when they will be loaded.
 Use `<script defer>` to load scripts that are not required above the fold.

+- Implement route-based code splitting, which utilizes `dynamic import()` under the hood to achieve the splitting.

+- Avoid unnecessary rendering, for example, we can consider using `PureComponent` and implementing `shouldComponentUpdate` life cycle method in React to fine tune component rendering.